 Ohio bioscience companies attracted over $2.7 billion in funding in 2017, from sources including venture capital, exits, angel investment, federal research grants, and state initiatives such as the Ohio Third Frontier.

 Bioscience companies announced $531 million in private investment in 2017 (updated 8/2018), the third highest level recorded since BioOhio began tracking deals in 2004.
-2018 private investment is on track to finish among Ohio’s top five years, with $357 million tallied through August.
+2018 private investment is already among Ohio’s top four years, with $549 million tallied through October.

 Exit activity in the state remained strong in 2016-17, totalling over $2.4 billion, including significant public offerings from Abeona Therapeutics, Athersys, Medpace, and ViewRay.